awsdocs/aws-cloudhsm-user-guide/doc_source/java-sample-asymmetric-encrypt-decrypt.md

 This sample shows how to encrypt and decrypt a string using a 2048\-bit RSA key pair\.
 The sample first encrypts a message by using the public key and then decrypts it by using the private key\.
 It then encrypts using the private key and decrypts using the public key\.

 To generate the key pair, this sample calls the `generateRSAKeyPair()` method in the [Create an RSA Key Pair](java-sample-rsa-key.md) sample\.
-It uses the `loginWithExplicitCredentials()` method in the [Log In To and Out Of an HSM](java-sample-login.md) sample to log in to the HSM, but you can substitute the login method that you prefer\.
+It uses the `loginWithEnvVars()` method in the [Log In To and Out Of an HSM](java-sample-login.md) sample to log in to the HSM, but you can substitute the login method that you prefer\.
 Also, this sample assumes that [the Cavium provider](use-cavium-provider.md) is included in your Java provider file\.
 If it is not, create an instance of the provider and substitute it for the **Cavium** string\.

 ```
 package com.amazonaws.cloudhsm.examples;